nhsconnect/Events-Management/pages/messages/messages/allergies_and_adverse_reactions.md

 ## Event Life Cycle ##

-The `MessageHeader` resource contains the `messageEventType` extension which represents the action the event message represents at a resource level, for example the `Vaccination` being shared is new, the `Vaccination` or supporting resources have been updated or the `Vaccination` has been deleted.
+The `MessageHeader` resource contains the `messageEventType` extension which represents the action the event message represents at a resource level, for example the `AllergyIntolerance` being shared is new, the `AllergyIntolerance` or supporting resources have been updated or the `AllergyIntolerance` has been deleted.
 The `messageEventType` extension shall contain a values as per the table below:

 | Value | Description |
 | --- | --- |